-Service purchases of less than \$5,000.00: A contract or insurance rider may be needed for services performed on City property or if vendor is interacting with the Public on the City's behalf.
-User Department shall contact the Risk Manager for insurance requirements.
+Contracts for purchases of less than \$10,000.00: A contract or insurance rider may be needed for services performed on City property or if vendor is interacting with the Public on the City's behalf.
+Contact the Risk Manager for insurance requirements.

-- 4.1 Level I Discretionary Transactions \$0.01 \$4,999.99.
-If the annual Contract Total Cost or a single transaction is \$4,999.99 or less, the Department will identify sources for the item or service and select the best value for the City.
-The Department designee approves the transaction. - 4.2 Level II Quotes \$5,000.00 \$19,999.99.
-If the annual Contract Total Cost or a single transaction is between \$5,000 and \$19,999.99, the Department shall obtain quotes as outlined in Section 5.1 Quotes.
+- 4.1 Level I Discretionary Transactions \$0.01 \$2,999.99.
+The Department will identify sources for the item or service and select the best value for the City.
+The Department designee approves the transaction. - 4.2 Level II Quotes \$3,000.00 \$9,999.99.
+The Department shall obtain quotes as outlined in Section 5.1 Quotes.
 The Department designee approves the transaction.
-The quotes and quote tabulation form are emailed to the designated procurement officer to be attached the purchase order.

-- 4.3 Level III Informal Solicitation \$20,000.00 \$74,999.99.
-If the annual Contract Total Cost or a single transaction is between \$20,000 and \$74,999.99, the Department director or designee approves the award of the purchase and comply with the following procurement methods: - A) If the transaction is a one-time purchase of a good then quotes may be used (Section 5.1 A Quotes).
+The quotes and/or quote tabulation form are emailed to the designated procurement officer to be attached the purchase order. - 4.3 Level III Informal Solicitation \$10,000.00 \$49,999.99.
+The Department director or designee approves the award of the purchase. - A) If the transaction is a one-time purchase of a commodity then quotes may be used (Section 5.1 Quotes).
 Identify and select the best value based on the quotes.
-The quotes and quote tabulation form are emailed to the designated procurement officer to be attached the purchase order. - B) If procuring a service or making multiple purchases of the same item(s), then the department designee shall contact the designated procurement officer to identify the best solicitation method.
+The quotes and/or quote tabulation form are emailed to the designated procurement officer to be attached the purchase order. - B) If procuring a service or making multiple purchases of the same item(s), then the department designee shall contact the designated procurement officer to identify the best informal solicitation method.
 The resulting solicitation shall be reviewed by Procurement and Law prior to publication.
-The contract shall be reviewed and approved by the Law Department and City Manager. - Expenditures on Level III solicitations and resulting agreements will be reviewed annually.
-If annual Contract Total Cost exceeds \$75,000.00 then either (i) a formal solicitation must be issued, a new contract executed and presented or (ii) the contract renewal must be approved by the City Council before it is executed.
-The increased spend may be the result of additional departments utilizing a valuable contract. - 4.4 Level IV Formal Solicitation \$75,000.00 and over.
-If the annual Contract Total Cost or a single transaction is \$75,000 or higher, the City shall issue a formal solicitation and the Department Director, Law Department, and City Council must approve the Contract before it is executed by the City.
+The contract shall be reviewed and approved by the Law Department and City Manager. - Spend on Level III solicitations and resulting agreements will be reviewed annually.
+If annual spend exceeds \$50,000.00 then a formal solicitation may be issued, a new contract executed and presented or the contract renewal will be executed and presented to the applicable committee and City Council for approval.
+The increased spend may be the result of additional departments utilizing a valuable contract. - 4.4 Level IV Formal Solicitation \$50,000.00 and over.
+Transactions at this level require approval of the Department Director, applicable committee, Law Department, and City Council.
 The Department shall coordinate the formal solicitation type and process with Procurement and Contract Services. - 4.5 Revenue Generating Contracts.
 The approval levels outlined in the Section 4 shall apply to contracts or agreements that generate revenue for the City rather than the expenditure of City funds.